-The use of mint marks dates from the days of ancient Greece and Rome.
-A Congressional Act of March 3, 1835, established the practice in the United States, along with the first Mint branches in this country.
-Through this Act, the Director of the Mint set mint marks to identify the coins stamped at each facility so as to standardize production and establish responsibility for the coinage.
+Use of mint marks dates back to ancient Greece and Rome.
+A March 3, 1835 Congressional Act established the practice in the United States, along with the first Mint branches in this country.

 Philadelphia Mint Marks

-Philadelphia was the only branch in operation in the earliest years, so identifying the coinage source was not necessary.
-The practice of not identifying Philadelphia’s coins was continued even after the first branches were established.
+Philadelphia was the only branch in operation in the earliest years, so identifying the sources of a coin was not necessary.
+The practice of not identifying Philadelphia’s coins continued even after the first branches were established.

-In 1942, however, when World War II necessitated removing nickel from the 5-cent coin’s alloy, the mint mark was moved from the right of Monticello to above the dome to indicate the substitute alloy.
-At the same time, the letter "P" first appeared on Philadelphia coinage.
+This changed, however, in 1942.
+When nickel was removed from the 5-cent coins alloy during World War II, the mint mark moved from the right of Monticello to above the dome to indicate the substitute alloy.
+At the same time, the letter “P” first appeared on coins produced in Philadelphia.

-After the war, when use of the regular alloy was resumed, the mint mark was restored to its former position and Philadelphia's "P" was no longer used.
+After the war, when use of the regular alloy resumed, the mint mark returned to its former position and the Mint no longer used Philadelphia’s “P.”